 Most of these towns are decorated attractively with murals that display Salvadoran life.
 Additionally, in these towns, you will find a wide range of tourist services such as hotels and restaurants.

 The towns on the handicrafts route in El Salvador are not the only ones that produce El Salvador crafts.
 Other colorful cities, such as Nahuizalco, Salcoatitan, Juayua, Apaneca, Concepción de Ataco, and Ahuachapan, also create wonderful Salvadoran crafts.

 In any of these colorful towns, the local handicrafts are visible all over.
 El Salvador’s traditional crafts are great to give as gifts or for decorating your own home.

-El Salvador handicrafts.
+El Salvador crafts.

-If you ever get the chance, travel to any of these towns in the artisan route.
+If you ever get the chance, travel to any of these towns El Salvador arts and crafts route.
 I am sure you will enjoy touring any of them!